zdebruine/RcppML/README.md

 ## Why fastlm?
 * Simple and well-documented suite of R (and C++) functions
-* Fastest non-negative least squares solver
+* **Non-negative least squares**: Fastest NNLS solver by far
-* Exhaustively microbenchmarked and templated C++ implementations using very fast Eigen solvers
+* **Fast**: Everything is exhaustively microbenchmarked and written in templated C++ using the Eigen library.
-* Exact and approximate L0-regularized least squares solutions
+* **Sparse matrix support**: Any sparse matrix that fits in memory can be used.
+Specialized support for in-place operations.
-* Support for extremely large sparse matrices
+* **L0 regularization**: computationally tractable near-exact and approximate methods

 ## R package
 Install fastlm: